Introduction: One Red Thread, Thousand Years of Protection

 Protection and Good Fortune

 The most famous use of the red string is for Protection from Evil Eye (Nazar), warding off misfortune brought by envious glances.
 We find that many people wear it as a Talisman for Good Luck to actively invite positive energy into their daily lives.
-It acts as a conceptual filter that prevents negative intentions from affecting your internal peace.
+It acts as a conceptual filter that prevents negative intentions from affecting your inner peace.

 The Red String of Fate